oofaish/iOSHeartRate/README.md

-TemperatureLogger
+HeartRate
 =================

-A fully functional and beautiful sample app that showcases how to log data from the internal on-die temperature sensor of the Metawear and visualize it using JBCharts.
+A fully functional and beautiful sample app that showcases how to get heart rate sensor data using the Metawear and the pulse sensor.